felipemaiapolo/infoselect/README.md

 In this package we implement the ideas proposed by [1, 2] in order to make variable/feature selection prior to regression and classification tasks using Gaussian Mixture Models (GMMs) to estimate the Mutual Information between labels and features.
 This is an efficient and well-performing alternative and was used in a recent work [3] by one of us.

-If you use our package in your research, you can cite it as follows:
+If you use our package in your research, you can cite our work as follows:

+    @article{poloeffective,
+      title={Effective Sample Size, Dimensionality, and Generalization in Covariate Shift Adaptation}, author={Polo, Felipe Maia and Vicente, Renato}
+    }

     @misc{polo2020infoselect,
       title={InfoSelect - Mutual Information Based Feature Selection in Python},